 The Harrison Bay swimming pool will open for the 2016 season on Friday, June 17.

-The Olympic-sized pool is open Wednesday through Sunday from 11:00 AM to 6:45 PM.
+The Olympic-sized pool is open on weekends from 11:00 AM to 6:45 PM.
 Tickets are not sold after 5:45 PM.
 Admission is $4 per person and $2 for campers.
 Ages two and under are free with an adult admission.
 Pool passes are available for $80 for 40 visits.
 The pool has a diving board and a wading pool for children that is two feet deep.

 The pool closes after the Labor Day weekend.